Character on Trial

-Marcus Aurelius was deeply guided by the ancient philosophy of Stoicism, which has seen a resurgence in popularity in the last two decades, particularly in fields like business, sports, and personal development.
-Stoicism is seen as a tool for self-mastery, perseverance, and wisdom—qualities which are attractive against the backdrop of our modern, challenging, often chaotic lives.
-For those interested in exploring Stoic philosophy further, I’ve written more about it on my new Paths page on Deep Life Journey.
+Marcus Aurelius was deeply guided by the ancient philosophy of Stoicism, which has seen a resurgence in popularity in the last two decades.
+Stoicism is seen as a tool for self-mastery, perseverance, and wisdom, qualities which are attractive against the backdrop of our modern, challenging, often chaotic lives.

-Meditations is a fundamentally introspective work, where Aurelius continually challenges himself to focus on what lies within his control and to accept what doesn’t.
+Meditations is an introspective work, where Aurelius continually challenges himself to focus on what lies within his control and to accept what doesn’t.
 This, he suggests, is essential for true self-understanding.
-From the many quotable passages, I’ve highlighted three that reflect the three core pillars of Deep Life Journey: Intention, Balance, and Cultivation.
+From the many quotable passages, I’ve highlighted three below.

 “People find pleasure in different ways.
 I find it in keeping my mind clear.”